arjunattam/rubberduck/docs/PJAX.md

 4. PR view: click on tree link in conversations tab should open the files changed view and scroll to the correct file.
 Files changed view should be `full-width`.
 Going back from here should open conversation without `full-width`.

+5. Also try the scrolling to file changed in long-ish PRs, since they are loaded incrementally after the page load.

-5. PR view: go from pulls list --> open a PR --> go to files changed view (via tree link) --> go back (should open conversation) --> go back (should open pulls list)
+6. PR view: go from pulls list --> open a PR --> go to files changed view (via tree link) --> go back (should open conversation) --> go back (should open pulls list)

-6. Expanded code box: open file should trigger pjax, and after file loads, it should highlight the correct line number.
+7. Expanded code box: open file should trigger pjax, and after file loads, it should highlight the correct line number.
 Going back should go back to the previous page.

-7. Expanded code box: cmd-click on open file?
+8. Expanded code box: cmd-click on open file?

+## Possible improvements

+1. GitHub prefetches the files changed page in PRs, when the PR is loaded.
+This makes the transition to files changed a lot faster.
+Perhaps we could implement the same.